nguyenmv2/raas/docs/frontend.md

 title:  "Frontend application"
 ---

-Bootzooka's frontend is a true Single Page Application built with React.
-It can be treated as a completely separate application or as a client for Bootzooka server.
+Raas's frontend is a true Single Page Application built with React.
+It can be treated as a completely separate application or as a client for Raas server.

 As a separate application it deserves its own build process handling all the details (linting, testing, minifying etc).
 Hence the frontend part is almost completely decoupled from server side code.
 The only coupling is on the level of packaging final application (which is described later in this doc).